What Are UTM Codes? UTM Tracking Explained

 While you can view traffic source information in Google Analytics by default, UTM codes allow you to dive deeper into the data to uncover the exact content that is pulling in visitors.

 If you have Google Analytics enabled on your website, then you’re ready to get started!
-If you don't have a website, or it’s time for an upgrade, our web developers are here to help.
+If you don't have Google Analytics enabled or are looking for an agency partner to assist you in your digital marketing and data analytics efforts, our dedicated team of data and analytics strategists are here to help.

 What Are the 5 UTM Parameters?

-Google lists campaign source, campaign medium, and campaign name as required parameters in its own UTM builder.
+Google lists campaign source, campaign medium, and campaign name as required parameters in its own UTM code generator.
 Campaign term and campaign content are optional UTM parameters.

-Here are some quick definitions for the five UTM parameters recognized in Google Analytics.
+Here are the five UTM parameters recognized in Google Analytics:

 1. Campaign Source (utm_source): Use this parameter to identify the source of your traffic.
 This could be a website name, search engine, newsletter name, or social network.